abbreviatedman/dangerroom/README.md

 ### Installing Using Oh My Zsh (Recommended):

 - Install [oh-my-zsh][oh-my-zsh], if you don't have it already.
-Their site has excellent directions for how to do so, and you'll never look back.
+Besides countless other useful features, it makes managing themes a breeze.
 - Then clone or download this repository.
 - Take the `dangerroom.zsh-theme` file from this repo and put it in your `~/.oh-my-zsh/themes` directory.
 - Edit the `.zshrc` file in your home directory to set the `ZSH_THEME` variable to the value `"dangerroom"`, like so: